smidge84/RichsDevEnvironment/ReadMe.md

 ## Secondary Requirements

 * Bind mount in host Git config
+  * Support the location of this config for both Mac, Liux & Windows
 * Bind mount in SSH keys
+  * * Support the location of this config for both Mac, Liux & Windows
 * Ensure that we can utilise Git from within the Dev Container

 ## Building Requiremets